How to build a Head Board with Lights from Pallet Wood

 I used slats for the rear of the recessed shelf as well as the top and bottom of the shelf.
 I used a couple of wider pieces of pallet slat to give the vertical edges a finished look.

 The only 2 pieces of lumber that I purchased for this project were an 8 foot 1″x8″ and an 8 foot 1″x10″.
 The two boards were about $10 combined.
 I used the 1×8 for the finished sides of the headboard and the 1×10 for the finished top.
 For a decorative finish, I used my router along the under side of the top piece to cut a quarter round edge.
 I attached all of these pieces with the same 2 inch finish nails.
 These boards gave my headboard a depth of about 10 inches which was necessary for the design of my existing bed frame.

-After everything was assembled I sanded the headboard with an orbital sander and 80 grit sandpaper followed by 220 grit sandpaper.
+After everything was assembled I sanded the pallet wood headboard with an orbital sander and 80 grit sandpaper followed by 220 grit sandpaper.
 The sanding took off all of the rough edges and dirt and gave the headboard a smooth finish.
-Then I stained everything with miniwax dark walnut stain to match the rest of the bed frame.
+Then I stained everything with minwax dark walnut stain to match the rest of the bed frame.

-To further customize the headboard I added some very inexpensive coach lights that picked up at Lowes for $12/each.
+To further customize the headboard I added some very inexpensive coach lights.

 I drilled holes through the pallet slats to feed the wire through then ran 18 gauge lamp wire that I had on hand to wire the lights to switches that I mounted inside of the recessed shelf.
 I chose black switches and plates to blend into the headboard.
 Unfortunately, the switches and switch plates were more expensive than their basic white counterparts.
 Total cost for 2 switches and 2 plates was about $10.